48°13' N, 22°05' E

 Gabriel Erem (formerly Eichler) of Toronto, my cousin’s husband, is a prominent member of the small post-war generation of Jews who grew up in Kisvarda in the 1950s.
 A moving personal memoir that he has written about Kisvarda can be accessed here.

 The former synagogue is now a municipally owned historical museum of the region, known as the Retkozi Muzeum.
 It has general exhibits of old furniture, local crafts, and agricultural implements.
 However, its interior preserves the main features of the synagogue, with the original painted ceiling, stained glass windows, and balcony of the women's section.
 One large room is a memorial to the Jewish community, with a large wooden menorah and marble plaques on the wall inscribed with the names of the martyrs of the Holocaust.
 An annual memorial service is held here each spring.
-The museum has a website, but at present it is only in Hungarian.
+The museum has a website, but at present it is mainly in Hungarian.
+As of late 2017, the museum was closed for renovations.

 Next to the main synagogue is a smaller building that houses the former Bais Midrash.
 It has been restored and preserved as a small synagogue, but it is not in regular use.
 The museum staff have a key to it, and will take visitors to it on request.